 Start Command Prompt in Current folder in Windows 7 or XP

 In Windows XP and 7, there is no option to start CMD in the current folder from the File menu.
 So, you can use the address bar and right-click context menu tricks to start CMD in the current folder.
 Here we are explaining the context menu trick only.

 Step 1: Start CMD via Context Menu in Windows 7

-Press & hold Shift-Key and right-click anywhere on blank space.
+Press & hold Shift-Key and right-click anywhere in the blank space.
 Right-click context menu will pop up and you will see the “Open Command window here” option in this context menu.
 Click on “Open command window here” to open Command Prompt in that folder.

 You can check the path in the command window.

-Launch CMD or PowerShell in Current Directory with Ease
+Launch CMD or PowerShell in the Current Directory with Ease

 Now you see, it’s quite easy to open the command prompt window in the current folder.
 These tricks come really handy when you need to launch CMD or PowerShell in the current directory multiple times.
 The Shift-Key trick works for all versions of Windows while the Explorer menu option is available in Windows 8 and Windows 10 only.
 And as mentioned earlier, in newer builds of Windows 10, PowerShell has replaced the Command Prompt.
 So, you will have to type